miguelxosorio/Professional-README-generator/Develop/generated/README.md

   ## Usage

-  git clone the repo to your local machine, run npm install/npm i to install dependencies
+  git clone the repo to your local machine, run npm i to install dependencies, navigate to the directory where index.js is located, and run node index.js to start

   ## License